If you aren’t familiar with ginger oil, there’s no better time to get acquainted with this essential oil than right now.

 5. Strengthens Heart Health

-Ginger essential oil has the power to reduce cholesterol levels and blood clotting.
-According to the University of Maryland Medical Center, a few preliminary studies suggest that ginger may lower cholesterol and help prevent blood from clotting, which can help treat heart disease, where blood vessels can become blocked and lead to heart attack or stroke.
+Ginger essential oil has the power to help reduce cholesterol levels and blood clotting.
+A few preliminary studies suggest that ginger may lower cholesterol and help prevent blood from clotting, which can help treat heart disease, where blood vessels can become blocked and lead to heart attack or stroke.

 Along with reducing cholesterol levels, ginger oil also appears to improve lipid metabolism, helping decrease the risk of cardiovascular disease and diabetes.

-And a 2016 study shows that when dialysis patients consumed 1,000 milligrams of ginger daily for a 10-week period, they collectively displayed significant decreases in serum triglyceride levels by up to 15 percent when compared to the placebo group.
-(9)
+A 2016 study displayed that when dialysis patients consumed 1,000 milligrams of ginger daily for a 10-week period, they collectively displayed significant decreases in serum triglyceride levels by up to 15 percent when compared to the placebo group.

 Ginger root contains a very high level of total antioxidants.
-Antioxidants are substances that help prevent certain types of cell damage, especially those caused by oxidation; oxidative damage plays a major role in disease today and has been linked to health conditions like heart disease, cancer and dementia.
+Antioxidants are substances that help prevent certain types of cell damage, especially those caused by oxidation.

 Another study highlighted in the book showed that when rats were fed ginger, they experienced less kidney damage due to oxidative stress induced by ischemia, which is when there is a restriction in the blood supply to tissues.

-Recently, studies have focused on the anticancer activities of ginger essential oil; this has been associated with the antioxidant activities of -gingerol and zerumbone, two components of ginger oil.
+Recently, studies have focused on the anticancer activities of ginger essential oil thanks to the antioxidant activities of -gingerol and zerumbone, two components of ginger oil.
 According to research, these powerful components are able to suppress the oxidation of cancer cells, and they have been effective in suppressing CXCR4, a protein receptor, in a variety of cancers, including those of the pancreas, lung, kidney and skin.
-(11)

-Ginger essential oil has also been reported to inhibit tumor promotion in mouse skin, especially when gingerol is used in treatments, so it may work as a natural cancer treatment.
+Ginger essential oil has also been reported to inhibit tumor promotion in mouse skin, especially when gingerol is used in treatments.

 Because of its warming and stimulating properties, ginger essential oil serves as an effective and natural aphrodisiac, as well as a natural remedy for impotence.
-It also helps to relieve stress and brings forth feelings of courage and self-awareness — eliminating self-doubt and fear.
-(12)
+It has helps relieve stress and brings forth feelings of courage and self-awareness — eliminating self-doubt and fear.